A Debt Management Plan Scotland can:

-A Debt Management Plan is an informal agreement designed to allow people who are struggling to meet their monthly debt repayments the opportunity to go debt free, making a single more affordable monthly payment via a debt management programme.
+A Debt Management Plan (DMP) is an informal agreement designed to allow people who are struggling to meet their monthly debt repayments the opportunity to deal with their debts by making a single more affordable monthly payment via a debt management programme.

 The Debt Management Company negotiates with the creditors to freeze or reduce interest and charges being made to the accounts.

 Unlike a Trust Deed or Debt Arrangement Scheme, no public register exists to record the details of those people participating in a Debt Management Plan.

 Entering a DMP will result in you making lower monthly payments to your creditors.
 Making lower payments or missing your monthly contractual amount will result in defaults being recorded on your individual credit report.
 These defaults will remain on your credit report for six years.